snehsuresh/snehsuresh/README.md

 ## Hi there 👋
+I'm Sneh, a data scientist and software engineer with 4 years of experience.
+Currently, I'm pursuing a Master of Science degree at the University of Massachusetts Dartmouth, fuelled by my passion for programming, math, and problem-solving.

+In my tech career, I've seen various challenges, from Python scripting, backend coding to developing full-stack applications and leveraging AWS for scalable solutions.
+I thrive on staying at the forefront of technology trends and enjoy adapting to new tools and methodologies.

+Teaching has been an enriching part of my journey, allowing me to share knowledge, mentor budding developers, and strengthen my own expertise.
+Outside of tech, sports and gaming are my other passions.
+They teach me strategy, discipline, and teamwork, which I apply to my work and everyday life.

+My current pursuit of an MS in Data Science marries my interests perfectly.
+I'm learning machine learning, data analysis, and predictive modeling to address real-world challenges.
+Let's connect and explore ways to collaborate or simply chat about tech.
+Feel free to reach out, I'm here to engage, learn, and grow with like-minded professionals!

 <!--
 **snehsuresh/snehsuresh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.